How To Build A High-Performance Retail Sales Team

 Picasso is quoted as saying, "If I knew what the point was before I began, why would I paint?"

 Exactly!
-As salespeople, we have to be open to the discovery of the person in front of us without trying to get rid of them because we think they are cheap or not worth our time.
+As salespeople, we have to be open to discovering the person in front of us without trying to get rid of them because we think they are cheap or not worth our time.

 In Sum